-During the 2015/16 financial year, the Chief Finance Officer was designated as the person responsible for the administration of the Council's finances under section 151 of the Local Government Act 1972 and ensured the financial management of the Council was conducted in accordance with the Financial Regulations and Corporate Financial Procedures.
+During the 2016/17 financial year, the Chief Finance Officer was designated as the person responsible for the administration of the Council's finances under section 151 of the Local Government Act 1972 and ensured the financial management of the Council was conducted in accordance with the Financial Regulations and Corporate Financial Procedures.

-With the implementation of joint working arrangements the Chief Finance is the Council's nominated CFO (section 151 Officer) and the Group Accountant (Budgets and Accounts) is deputy S151 officer to the CFO.
+With the implementation of joint working arrangements the Chief Finance Officer was the Council's nominated section 151 Officer and the Head of Finance and Procurement was deputy S151 officer.